-In compliance with section 359(6) of the Companies and Allied Matters Act, CAP C20 LFN 2004, the members of the Audit Committee of Ibadan Electricity Distribution Company Plc ("IBEDC") have reviewed the Audit Report for the year ended December 31, 2018 and hereby state as follows:
+In compliance with section 359(6) of the Companies and Allied Matters Act, CAP C20 LFN 2004, the members of the Audit Committee of Ibadan Electricity Distribution Company Plc ("IBEDC") have reviewed the Audit Report for the year ended December 31, 2019 and hereby state as follows:

-- 1. We have exercised our statutory functions under Section 359(6) of the Companies and Allied Matters, Act CAP C20, Laws of the Federation of Nigeria 2004 and acknowledge the co-operation of management and staff in the conduct of these responsibilities; - 2.
+- We have exercised our statutory functions under Section 359(6) of the Companies and Allied Matters, Act CAP C20, Laws of the Federation of Nigeria 2004 and acknowledge the co-operation of management and staff in the conduct of these responsibilities; - 2.
 We are of the opinion that the accounting and reporting policies of the Company are in accordance with legal requirements and agreed ethical practices; - 3.
 The scope and planning of both the external and internal audit for the year ended were satisfactory and reinforces the Company's internal control systems which are constantly and effectively monitored; and - 4.
-We have deliberated with the External Auditors, who have confirmed that necessary co-operation was received from management in the course of their statutory audit and we are satisfied with Management's response to the External Auditor's recommendations on accounting and internal control matters and with the effectiveness of the Company's system of accounting and internal control.
+We have deliberated with the External Auditors, who have confirmed that necessary co-operation was received from management in the course of their statutory audit and we are satisfied with Management's response to the External Auditor's recommendations on accounting and internal control matters and with the effectiveness of the Company's system of accounting and internal control. - 5.
+We have reviewed the independent auditor's memorandum of recommendations on accounting procedures and internal controls contained in the letter to management and are satisfied with management responses thereon.